 Who is Able to File a Wrongful Death Claim in Texas?

 In Texas, the surviving spouse, children, and parents of the person who passed may file on their behalf.
-If one is not filed by relatives, the person’s estate may file a claim unless there is a direct descendant the specifically requests that one is not filed.
+If one is not filed by relatives, the person’s estate may file a claim unless there is a direct descendant that specifically requests that one is not filed.
 Filing for wrongful death can get quite complicated, so it is always best to run it by an experienced attorney first.

 Damages in a Texas Wrongful Death Claim